Return to Rowing Guidance - COVID-19 Strategic Framework V5.2 - Updated 2 April 2021

 - Coaches should consider that children and young people may have had different experiences during the COVID-19 lockdown, please see guidance from children first on Children and Young People Returning to Sport.

-- The primary role for a coach in Phase 3 should be for the act of coaching.
-A coach will always have reasonable responsibility for the safety of the rowers they are coaching.
+- A coach will always have reasonable responsibility for the safety of the rowers they are coaching.
 Coaches should only perform rescues in the event of an emergency and take precaution to ensure that they maintain physical distancing and protect themselves and their rowers should there be a safety need.

-- Coaches should consider carrying additional safety equipment such as a mask gloves and hand sanitizer for use in the event of an emergency.
+- Coaches operating outdoors should consider carrying additional safety equipment such as a mask, gloves and hand sanitizer for use in the event of an emergency.

 - Communication with participants, and where relevant parents or guardians, is important and should be planned for: